 You can do subtle paywalls, but you need keep the players in your game for a long enough time that they have invested so much time into their beloved game that they will convert to paying players, even if it seems that they are forced to do so.

 If the game has been out for a long time, which in the free to play market would be over a year, perhaps the game will start to lose some of its long time players.
 At that point, the players who have made friends in the game will start noticing that their friends aren’t updating their farm/restaurant/city anymore with the newest and coolest content.

-One friend still has the Christmas decorations in their virtual home although it’s already June.
+One friend still has the Christmas decorations in their virtual home even though it’s already June.
 People notice this and they start to contemplate if they are still willing to return to the game.
 Perhaps they ask the friends who have quit playing what they are playing nowadays and follow them there.

-Your players have reached the end game and there’s nothing new to unlock or new upgrades for player buildings or other virtual goods.
+Your players have reached the end game and there’s nothing new to unlock, or there are no new upgrades for player buildings or other virtual goods.
 They start feeling that the game has now been played and they start coming back less and less, until they quit.
 Even people who have been spending money in your game will see that there is nothing else to do there, so they will think to themselves that even though they paid a lot to play, it is time to move on and start playing something new.

 We don’t want that to happen.
 The players who have reached the end game, the top level, and have unlocked everything, can still be hungry for more.
 Try out different kinds of additions to the end game, because the content you are putting out should be different for the end game players.
 They’ve already seen your tricks, so surprise them.
 Provide them with more harder challenges and give them new ways to make interesting decisions.